 You can help your child to hone their coping techniques by spotting signs that they may need extra help.
-Teachers can also play a key role in supporting your child, so make sure you tell the school about your child's diagnosis as soon as possible and refer them to the Teachers section on our website (see below).
+Teachers and coaches can also play a key role in supporting your child, so make sure you tell the school about your child's diagnosis as soon as possible and refer them to the Teachers section of the Colour Blind Awareness website (see below).